jp-mouraa/jp-mouraa/README.md

 ### Hi there 👋

-- 🎲 Bachelor of Data Science and Artificial Intelligence
+- Bachelor's Degree in Data Science and AI
+- Master's Student in Computer Science

 ## Statistics